- What is the AIQ? And how will it promote AI’s core mission?

 How will the AIQ be implemented?

 Since its formal launch on 1 June, the AIQ is open for all parties, lawyers, and third-party funders to fill out after the conclusion of each arbitration in which they are involved.
 To promote more systematic completion of AIQs, AI is entering into Collaboration Agreements with various arbitral institutions.
 Under these agreements, institutions will forward the AIQ to parties and lawyers at the end of each arbitration in exchange for access by institutions to AI data about arbitrators.
 AI is also inviting parties and law firms to participate in The Arbitrator Intelligence Pact, under which they commit to supporting AI’s goals of fairness, transparency, accountability, and diversity by submitting AIQ responses regularly at the conclusion of arbitrations.

 Who can complete the AIQ?

 AI aims to have a range of participants—including parties, their in-house counsel, and their outside or external counsel, and third-party funders—routinely fill out AIQs.
 Multiple responses from different participants in a single case are welcome as they will facilitate increased quality control and more nuanced data assessment.
 Arbitrators, arbitral institutions, and arbitral secretaries, however, are not invited to participate to avoid disclosure of any confidential information.

 How will information from the AIQs be made available?

 Once sufficient data are collected from responses to the AIQ, those data will be made available (usually for a fee) to parties, counsel, institutions, and arbitrators through “AI Reports.”
-AI and Kluwer Arbitration have entered into a collaboration to make AI Reports available.
+AI and Wolters Kluwer have entered into a collaboration to make AI Reports available.
 Although the specific features and content of AI Reports are still being developed, they will provide data on how prospective arbitrators compare with other arbitrators on a range of data collected through the AIQ, including historical ordering of interim measures and document production, interpretative methodologies in construing contracts and treaties, and timeliness in issuance of awards.

 Why are there 2 Phases to the AIQ?